ridwan85/simple-docker-graphql-nodejs/README.md

 }
 ```

-Checkout the rest docs section on how to use the graphql api.
+Checkout the rest of the docs section on how to use the graphql api.